 Welcome to our Primary Department

-We have a very vibrant and nurturing department, comprising of two Teachers, two HLTAs and four Teaching Assistants, who are all very highly experienced and specialised.
+We have a very vibrant and nurturing department, comprising of two Teachers, three HLTAs and four Teaching Assistants, who are all very highly experienced and specialised.
 We aim to give the pupils the best possible start in their journey through education; supporting their emotional needs and wellbeing with a nurturing approach alongside our dynamic innovative curriculum.

 We have two classroom areas which are well equipped for learning, play and life skills.
 This includes a light and dark sensory room, Lego therapy area, continuous provision environment, construction room, reading room, phonics hub and kitchen areas.
 Pupils also have access to our adventure playground and we have plans for extending our outdoor provision to support gross motor skills and to help to develop pupils' core strength, balance and co-ordination skills.